 Exterior view of the entrance of the Illinois Industrial Home for the Blind, located at 1900 South Marshall Boulevard in the North Lawndale community of Chicago, Illinois, 13 Sep 1913.
 Courtesy Chicago Daily news photographer, Chicago History Museum via Explore Chicago Collections. https://explore.chicagocollections.org/image/chicagohistory/71/z892r16/

 ere the matter rested, until COVID cancelled our travel plans for Sweden this summer.
-So, I began instead to thoroughly review and process the family records my sister allowed me to have after my mother’s death.
+So, I began instead to thoroughly review and process the family records my sister permitted me to have after my mother’s death.

 One of the first things I discovered was an address book.
 From the names inside (and the mix of Kurrentschrift and English handwriting), I quickly realized it belonged to my great-grandmother Anna.
 And on the page for B surnames (see featured image above), I found an entry for Herbert Blaum.
 This was one of the surnames on my lengthy list of possibles!